osmoai/transformer-CNN/README.md

 retrain = True
 ```

-Additionally, prepare a dataset with two columns, where each molecule's first line is structured as:
+Additionally, prepare a dataset with two columns, where each molecule's first line is structured as canonical,canonical other are randomsmiles,canonical:

 ```
+canonicalsmile,canonicalsmile
 randomsmiles,canonicalsmile
+randomsmiles,canonicalsmile
+...
 ```

 ---